ABOUT EL CASAL’S RESPONSE TO THE CORONAVIRUS

 The details of our payment, refund and cancellation policies and procedures normally accompany the Enrollment Agreement –following acceptance– and both documents are sent to everyone who has applied and been admitted to the program.
 If you’d like to know more about those policies now, just send us an email.

-Travel, student support and the El Casal program
+Travel, student support, emergencies and the El Casal program

 El Casal has developed an Emergency Action Plan to respond to epidemics and health emergencies, natural disasters and other situations which might affect the safety and health of our participants.
 The plan is available in the El Casal Manual which all admitted students and their families receive.
 You may also request a copy at any time via email.